sethteo/tp/docs/DeveloperGuide.md

 **Aspect: How to prevent the addition of clients with duplicate phone numbers and emails:**

 * Update the check for duplicate clients in the `Person` class to prevent clients with the same phone number or email from being added.
-    * Pros: Easy to implement.
+    * Pros:
+      * Prevents confusion for users who may be entering duplicate phone numbers or emails unintentionally.
+      * Reflects real-world scenarios where clients should have unique phone numbers and emails.
+    * Cons:
-    * Cons: May cause confusion for users who are used to the current behaviour.
+      * May cause confusion for users who are used to the current behaviour.
+      * The logic to check for duplicate clients will have to be updated to check for duplicate phone numbers and emails.

-### 5.Make the flag for `DESCRIPTION` for `addMeeting` `editMeeting` consistent.
+### 5. Make the flag for `DESCRIPTION` for `addMeeting` `editMeeting` consistent.

 Currently, the flag for the description of a meeting is `d/` for `addMeeting` and `n/` for `editMeeting`.
 This is not ideal as the flag for the description should be consistent across